OpenNebula/docs/source/installation_and_configuration/opennebula_services/support.rst

         --user=administrator@vsphere.local --password=TopSecretPassword \
         --check-user=oneadmin@vsphere.local

 The result is printed on the terminal (standard output).
-Can be redirected to the file, or just copy&pasted into the support ticket.
+It can be redirected to the file or just copied and pasted in the support ticket.